Accounting Marketing: The Essential Guide for CPA Firms

 In a world of “me-too” brands, design offers a tremendous opportunity to stick your neck out and create a differentiated look.
 (Is this any riskier, after all, than looking like a carbon copy of your competitors?)
 And when well executed, design can create an impression of authority and credibility.

 Writing on accounting topics can be a challenge.
 On the one hand, you want to write in clear, simple prose so that clients from a variety of backgrounds can understand you.
-On the other hand, many of the regulations you need to explain were drafted in opaque, highly technical language.
+On the other hand, many of the regulations you need to explain are drafted in opaque, highly technical language.
 Many firms struggle to translate arcane concepts into easy-to-understand advice.

 The solution is to hire professional writers — former journalists are ideal — who have a background in accounting, legislative reporting or financial issues.
 These professionals can interview your subject matter experts and review relevant documents, then turn your ideas into simple, precise and engaging language.